tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212570981-a77a8c69-72a2-4c3c-af18-6124137d4c9f.png)

-6. What is the percentage split of revenue by product for each segment?
+**Question 6:** What is the percentage split of revenue by product for each segment?

 ```sql
 SELECT -- compute the percentage